trentyou/trentyou.github.io/_posts/2014-12-15-One Month Later.md

-What I've learned from programming this last month is that it's important to pick a project that's challenging enough to push you in directions to learn new things, but not too challenging that it would too hard to attempt for a beginner.
+One of the important things I've learned from programming this last month is that it's important to pick a project that's challenging enough to push you in directions to learn new things, but not too challenging that it would too hard to attempt for a beginner.
 If I end up finishing my current app, my next project is most likely going to be working with JSON data and the League of Legends api; I had an idea the last few days that I'm really excited to try out!